-Police report 10/14-24
+Police report 10-15-24

 • Audrey Van Pelt, 42, of Jackson was arrested for alleged operating a motor vehicle while intoxicated.

-• Meggan Smith, 32, of Jackson, was arrested for alleged domestic assault.
+• Meggan Smith, 32, of Jackson was arrested for alleged domestic assault.

-• Mary Wright, 37, of Jackson, was arrested for alleged trespassing.
+• Mary Wright, 37, of Jackson was arrested for alleged trespassing.

 Assaults